 - Integration of EPA Incident Action Plans in Emergency Response Plans

 - Standard Operating Procedures (SOP) training and technical assistance in developing specific SOP’s for operations, regulatory report submittals, maintenance, lab methods, etc.

-- Launch utility careers through a high performance and employability skill building course – USET supports taking CSMlearn (register for the course)
+- Launch utility careers through a high performance and employability skill building course – USET supports taking CSMlearn

-- Site Visits to assist with asset management, process optimization, safety systems, capital improvement plans, infrastructure funding mechanisms, and system upgrades
+- Site visits to assist with asset management, process optimization, safety systems, capital improvement plans, infrastructure funding mechanisms, and system upgrades

 Tribal Utility Certification Courses

 These courses are available at no cost to USET Tribal Nation Water and Wastewater Operators and Lab Analysts.
 The courses include highly successful instructors in helping individuals achieve certification success.
 The courses include books, calculators, and testing fee payment.
 The courses also includes test taking strategies and practice tests!
 Plan on earning 45 – 68 CEUs!

 Upcoming courses will run from January to April 2022.
 Course wrap up and online testing will occur at the annual Tribal Utility Summit slated for spring 2022.
 Registration will open in October 2021!
 Plan to advance your career by becoming certified!

 If you have a suggestion about which certification course you would like USET to offer starting in January 2022 and finishing at the Tribal Utility Summit, please contact Michael Purvis, USET OERM Technical Assistance Specialist, at firstname.lastname@example.org.

 - Lillie Williamson, Jena Band of Choctaw Indians – Chairperson and Natural Resources Committee Member